Effective Writing: Writing in a Diverse and Changing World (WR100D.02T)

 Students will experience the power of the written word to change the world and our understanding of it.
-To this end, we will read and write about contemporary issues such as race, class, gender, and sexuality.
+To this end, we will read and write about contemporary issues such as race, class, gender, sexuality and identity.
 We will explore the stories we tell and how to tell them to engage multiple audiences and achieve multiple purposes.
 By listening to others' stories and writing our own, we will discover how writing can deepen our understanding of ourselves and others.

 Dr. Peggy O'Neill, an experienced first-year writing teacher, has taught a variety of writing courses including Effective Writing, Style, Argument, and Professional Writing as well as service-learning and diversity courses.
 She likes helping first-year students navigate, through writing, the transition to Loyola and Baltimore.
 A Baltimore native, she spends her spare time hiking in nearby parks and wandering in the city.

 Law and Justice in the Business Environment (LW109.01T)

 Students will study contemporary, controversial issues at the intersection of law, justice, and business.
 They will engage in lively, interactive debates and exercises that consider everything from environmental law and justice, to marketing and technology.
 Although many people think about law as statutes or doctrines, law is really about human lives.
 This course highlights the stories behind landmark cases and the forces that led judges to decide cases in a particular way.
 The course will inspire students to think critically, understand responsible citizenship, and take action against injustice.